aionnetwork/aion-docs/kernel/api/_index.en.md

   "title": "Use"
 }
 [/block]
-To use the Java API in an application, first the **IAionAPI** object must be initialized.
+To use the Java API in an application, first, the **IAionAPI** object must be initialized.
 Then a connection must be established to a kernel, as shown below:
 [block:code]
 {
   "codes": [